Documentation Index

 Network port behavior

-The Network ports allow the HDX system to connect to two networks at the same time.
+The network ports allow the HDX system to connect to two networks at the same time.
 Each port’s role is determined by the type of network it’s connected to — either LAN (local) or WAN (internet).

 • Only one port at a time can be connected to a network with a default gateway.